KuroBlaster/Python_Webbot/README.md

 2. Install all the import dependencies
 3. Find Chrome Version by clicking '...' -> Help -> About Chrome
 4. Download chromewebdriver for that associated version
-5. Extract the zip into C:\Program Files (x86)
+5. Extract the zip into working directory
-6. Open into a codeeditor you like and enjoy!
+6. Open into a codeeditor you like
+7. Generate an exe using the below script
+8. Copy the chromewebdriver wherever the application would be run from
+8. Enjoy!

 ## Executable Script Generation
 pyinstaller.exe --onefile --windowed app.py